premchander-revature/interviewquestions/SQL/SQL Content Preparation/SQL Joins.md

 ---

-37.The following query will return the last record from the Worker table:
+xxxvii)The following query will return the last record from the Worker table:

 <details>